mantaleigh/mlproject-SamanthaVoigt-AlineMitsuzawa/notes.md

 # Notes

-## Training Dataset
+## Dataset

-  3 cities of various cost of living ranges
+Datapoints from each city are randomly placed into training and test

+8 US Cities:

+  - Chicago, IL
+  - New Orleans, LA
+  - Los Angeles, CA
+  - Portland, OR
+  - Nashville, TN
   - Asheville, NC
-  - Austin, Texas
+  - Austin, TX
-  - Boston, Massachusetts
+  - Boston, MA

 ## Development Dataset